 - Feedback through our partners in the Integrated Care System who provide services.
 We meet regularly with them to hear feedback.

 The CCG was created on 1 April 2020, in the height of the first wave of the Covid-19 pandemic.
-This has delayed our initial plans for strengthening patient and public involvement further.
-However, our plans are now being developed.
+This delayed our initial plans for strengthening patient and public involvement further.

 In October 2020 our Governing Body endorsed our engagement framework which is designed to bring significant improvements to how we engage with the public.
 Read the plan.

 The plan details the development of ways to improve engagement opportunities and use of feedback further including:

 - a community development model similar to Involving Medway for the whole of Kent and Medway

 - community researchers

 - reducing inequalities and targeted work to reach all of our communities

 - improving our task and finish patient groups

 - consideration of an online platform specifically for involving patients, the public and stakeholders